darciea/Darciea/README.md

 ## About Me

 Recently graduated from Imperial College London in Mechanical Engineering.
-I'm looking to get into the field of AI and Robotics, specifically Social Robotics, so here are some of the projects I've done :)
+I'm looking to get into the field of AI, Machine Learning and Robotics, so here are some of the projects I've done :)

 ## My favourite quotes